 The coronavirus pandemic has changed the way that businesses in Miami and across the United States may conduct complex and everyday tasks.
 If an employer fails to adapt to their company to the threat of the coronavirus, they could be held liable if a worker is exposed to the deadly virus.
 Unfortunately, some employers may fail to adhere to guidelines set out by the Centers for Disease Control and Prevention (CDC) and other agencies, which will place their employees at risk of contracting the coronavirus.
 If you were exposed to the coronavirus at the workplace, consult with an experienced Miami attorney for fatal coronavirus exposure.

-The Law Offices of Prosper Shaked recognize the dangers posed by forcing employees to work during the coronavirus pandemic, and we are here to fight for you.
+Prosper Shaked Accident Injury Attorneys PA recognize the dangers posed by forcing employees to work during the coronavirus pandemic, and we are here to fight for you.
 An employee should never be in fear of their life due to the carelessness of their employer.
-To schedule a free legal consultation to discuss your potential claim, contact the Law Offices of Prosper Shaked at (305) 690-0244.
+To schedule a free legal consultation to discuss your potential claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
 You can also contact our firm online.

 Miami Workplace Precautions to Avoid Coronavirus Exposure